palash892/Hi-C_ML_structure-dynamics/README.md

-## Welcome to the repository for the research project titled **Machine learning unravels inherent structural patterns in Escherichia coli Hi-C matrices and predicts chromosome dynamics**
+## Welcome to the repository for the research project titled **\textcolor{blue}{Machine learning unravels inherent structural patterns in Escherichia coli Hi-C matrices and predicts chromosome dynamics}**

 # Abstract